 If you choose a small builder who just has a limited company and a website then there is always the risk they will go out of business.

 It is always a risk, even if they have one hundred glowing reviews and completed projects.

-But it is almost impossible to find a small builder who is willing to proceed on say an extension project without monies upfront.
+But with very small projects, it is almost impossible to find a small builder who is willing to proceed on say an extension project without monies upfront.
 You may be lucky to find a builder who will proceed without a deposit but most builders will request a deposit/advance payment upfront.